The North Shore Whisky Club hosted a tasting that featured the best of what Scotland’s scotch regions had to offer…what a way to travel!

 Douglas Liang & Co and Gordon & Macphail Scotch Whisky Tasting

-Hosted by Joe Swanson and presented by the North Shore Whisky Club, March 9, 2018
+Presented by the North Shore Whisky Club, hosted by Joe Swanson, March 9, 2018

 - Nose: cotton candy, grassy, peaches, malt grain